MusicScore/suspic-s-Denizen-Scripts/ISSUE_TEMPLATE.md

 ## Please make sure that you aren't repeating an already-reported issue!
-Also make sure to report your version of Denizen, Spigot, and other plugin(s) that might be related to your problem.
+### Also make sure to report your version of Denizen and Spigot.
+If needed, also report all other plugin(s) on your server.
+### Delete all of these lines before posting your issue.